AliHBambora/FoodDeliveryUI/README.md

 ### Reason for Atomic Design Pattern

 The main purpose of following the atomic design pattern when organising a React file structure is to isolate the environments of each feature component.
 When side-effects are isolated, code becomes a lot more readable and modular.
 A single instance of a feature will make testing more straightforward, thus improving the overall quality assurance of your application.

+### Reason for proxy Express server

+The main purpose of creating a proxy Express server is to avoid the CORS cross origin issue and send request to the proxy server which in turn will send a request to the main server and then the response will be relayed back to the UI in the same way.